Oamaru war memorial

-Against the backdrop of a 13-metre tapering column of Sicilian marble set on a granite base, T.J.
-Clappteron's bronze soldier consoles a small child who symbolises the ideas of humanity for which the war was believed to have been fought.
+Against the backdrop pf a 13-metre tall tapering column of Sicilian marble (set on a base of granite), T.J.
+Clappteron's bronze soldier consoles a small child (who symbolises the ideas of humanity for which the war was believed to have been fought).
 E. Miller was the memorial's designer.

 North Otago people fought their own battles over this memorial.
 For months they argued whether it should be utilitarian or inspirational.
 Then they argued about where it should be placed.
 Even more vigorously, they argued about whether it should carry the names of the fallen.